Steve Jobs was no dentist.

-The problem with your team starts with you.
+The problem with your dental team starts with you.

 But that’s actually good news.
 Because you can fix the problem, build a better team, and do more great things in your practice -- starting today.

-Let’s start by answering a simple question: Who chose the team?
+Let’s start by answering a simple question: Who choses team members?

 That would be you, doctor.